 I was talking to one of these friends about a father-child activity that Dave is not here to do.
 We came up with a plan to fill in for Dave.
 I cried to him, “But I want Dave.
 I want option A.” He put his arm around me and said, “Option A is not available.
 So let’s just kick the shit out of option B.”

-I remember reading that and thinking, wow, that would be a great title for a grief memoir.
-Luckily that wasn’t lost on Sheryl (she isn’t COO of Facebook for nothin!), as she just announced that she will be releasing a book on grief titled “Option B”.
+I remember reading that and thinking: Wow, that would be a great title for a grief memoir.
+Luckily that wasn’t lost on Sheryl (who clearly isn’t COO of Facebook for nothing!), as she just announced that she will be releasing a book on grief titled “Option B”.
 We are pretty excited about this and, if you aren’t excited yet, check out Sandberg’s UC Berkeley Commencement speech and you might find yourself a little more amped up for the book.

 Prince Harry On The Death of Princess Diana

 When we talk about collective grief, few come to mind above Princess Diana.
 I was in high school at the time of her death and I remember the feeling that the world was grieving together.
 Though countless tributes, memorials, and memories have been shared in the nearly two decades since her death, her sons have kept their grief private.
 Princes William and Harry had said very little about the death of their mother publicly, and we had no way to know what they shared privately as a family.
 A couple of weeks ago, that changed.
 Prince Harry gave us all a small glimpse into the grief of his family and spoke out publicly saying: